inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_usage_plan.md

 : **Field**: `throttle.rate_limit`

 `quota`
-: The target maximum number of permitted requests per a given unit time interval.
+: The maximum target number of permitted requests that the user can make within a given time interval.

 : **Field**: `quota`